 customization.jsonfile.
 While we provide a sample file as a starting point, you will need to make changes in order to tailor Rainbow Grades for your course.
 Starting details are on the Customization Basics page.

 Once you’ve set up general course information, you’ll want to focus on adding gradeables to your

 customization.jsonfile.
 This array describes each assignment to Rainbow Grades.
 You will likely update this many times throughout the semester.
-Since there are several features specific to this array, it has its own instructions on the Gradeables Customization page.

 Other customization extras

 customization.jsonsupports other options.
 While the list may evolve over time, we currently provide documentation for assigned exam seating.

 This will produce an overall spreadsheet-like view for the instructor:

 Note: This file is automatically archived/backed up/saved with today’s date here: